John Maynard Keynes was wrong again

 A few reasons why the Economist John Maynard Keynes got it wrong

-- The damage continues: Freedom in the market, balanced government budgets and a gold standard where nullified by Keynes.
-I personally like freedom, responsible governments and money that can be trusted.
+- The damage continues Freedom in the market, balanced government budgets and a gold standard where nullified by Keynes.
+I personally like freedom, responsible governments, and money that can be trusted.
 Keynes’ economics hurts us today.

 - Milton Friedman proved the basic ideas of Keynesian economics were wrong and not empirical.
 Friedman argued the basic ideas of Keynesian economics was based on a model of economics that was distant from testable reality.
 For example, the Phillips curve model (developed after Keynes) was not based on anything empirical, rather just showed a relationship.
-However, the Phillips curve was not fixed or stable, and certainly not an policy tool.
+However, the Phillips curve was not fixed or stable, and certainly not a policy tool.
 In fact, Government intervention as recommended by Keynes will cause stagflation.
 Stagflation is inflation combined with unemployment.
 This was the result of Keynesian policies and reckless expansionary Federal Reserve policies and fiat money.
-The result will be long-term disequilibrium in the employment market with inflation, unless the market rescues us.
+The result will be long-term disequilibrium in the employment market with inflation unless the market rescues us.
 Think about the 1970s.

 - Keynes was wrong on a philosophical level.
-This is because the study of economics and the role of government is not only about sustaining consumption driven booms.
+This is because the study of economics and the role of government is not only about sustaining consumption-driven booms.
 Protecting the American consumer is not the highest goal of government.
 The US constitution never mentioned anything about this.
 However, it does talk a lot about liberty.

 - Keynes misunderstood the role of the market.
 He was well versed in classical economics, but blinded by his own ideas.
 For example, when the economy is artificially inflated with a credit boom, the bubble needs to deflate.
 If it is not allowed to adjust, the cycle is prolonged.
 Markets perform the important role of helping people economically.

 - Keynes was naive because Government is an inefficient way of allocating resources.
 Government stimulus falls under the influence of special-interest politics.
-It was a justification for government spending and all things most thinking people do not like about politicians.
+It was a justification for government spending and all things most thinking people do not like politicians.

 - Keynesian economics is forced redistribution of income.
-Is it the role of the government for to redistribute income on a large scale?
+Is it the role of the government to redistribute income on a large scale?

 - The primary cause of a business cycle is disequilibrium in the financial markets which spreads to the real sector.
 Think of the speculation of the 1920s or the credit boom before 2007.
 To correct this the financial markets need to adjust including letting large inefficient dinosaurs fall and smaller more efficient and competitive lenders take their place.
 Hiring bureaucrats or throwing money at a favored industry is wrong and our children will have to pay for this.

-The Austrian school of economics, Lucas, the Chicago school, Monetarist and many others noted and respected economist have clearly warned against following the failed economic policies of Keynes, yet they have been resurrected by for political reasons.
+The Austrian school of economics, Lucas, the Chicago school, Monetarist and many others noted and respected economist has clearly warned against following the failed economic policies of Keynes, yet they have been resurrected by for political reasons.

 Use your own powers of observation.
 Think about the current state of political economy in the world.
 The crisis has lasted from 2007 to 2011 and beyond.
 Keynesian economics does not work.
 When we pull out of the crisis it will be in spite of the New Deal II not because of it.
 John Maynard Keynes was wrong.